Tibi et Igni

 Tibi et Igni is the tenth studio album by Polish death metal band Vader.
 It was released on 30 May 2014 through Nuclear Blast.
 The album was recorded by the Wiesławski brothers at Hertz Studio in Białystok, Poland.
-The album was preceded by the 7" EP Go to Hell, which was released on 18 April 2014.
+The album was preceded by the 7-inch EP Go to Hell, which was released on 18 April 2014.

 Tibi et Igni is the first album to feature British drummer James Stewart, who replaced Pawel "Paul" Jaroszewicz in 2011.

 Background

 During an interview in February 2013, frontman Piotr "Peter" Wiwczarek announced that Vader had begun working on a new studio album with the working title Straight to Hell, which was set to be released in late 2013.
 In May 2013, Wiwczarek announced that Vader planned to enter the studio in December to record its upcoming album, which was set to be released in early 2014.

 On 7 December 2013, it was announced that Vader had entered Hertz Studio in Białystok, Poland and had begun recording a new album, with a new working title, Tibi et Igni, which is a Latin phrase that means "For You and Fire".
 The band had planned to record 14 new songs and 4 bonus tracks, and revealed possible song titles, including "Abandon All Hope", "Bring Them to Me" and "Infernal Poetry".

 On 29 December, Wiwczarek announced that tracking for the album would be completed by the end of January 2014, and the album would be completed by February.
 He also announced the album should be released by April or May 2014.
 On 7 March 2014, Vader announced that the band had finished recording the album, and that it will be released on 30 May 2014, through Nuclear Blast.

 On 27 March, Vader released a teaser for Tibi et Igni.
 On 16 April, a lyric video for the song "Where Angels Weep" was released.